vdwh-logo

 • Temporality concepts

-• Data delivery – Dimensions and Facts
+• Data delivery for consumption

 • Application of business logic